Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-The advantage of writing the estimator in this form is that we have isolated the potential outcomes in $\parav$, which is a non-random vector, meaning that all randomness is concentrated in the coefficient vector $\coefv$.
-This makes the derivation of the variance of the estimator straightforward.
+The advantage of writing the estimator in the current form is that all randomness is isolated in the coefficient vector $\coefv$.
+This makes the derivation of the variance of the estimator straightforward, as shown in the following lemma.
+All proofs appear in Section~\suppref{sec:proofs} of the supplement.